Amp vs DAC: What’s The Difference (And Do I Need One?)

 Unlike an amp, there’s no specific technical spec like impedance or sensitivity that we use to double check that a DAC is needed.
 Rather, you will check it with your ears.
 If you hear digital distortion or clicking, it’s time to try a DAC.

 DACs are a little different from amplifiers in that many folks will never purchase a stand-alone DAC.
-A search on Amazon only returns a few dedicated DAC units, around the $130 range.
+A search on Amazon only returns a few dedicated DAC units, around the $130 to $200 range.
 Some of these DAC units come with amps built in, and many of them are meant expressly for use with headphones.

 The reason why there are not as many DAC stand-alone units is because they are not as necessary anymore.
 The DACs in modern computers and smartphones are usually capable of playing back music without noticeable issues.
 The only reason you would shop for a stand-alone DAC is if you are having playback issues from your device, or if you are on a quest to produce the highest reproduction of your music.